Endpoints, Users, and Companies with MSP360 Managed Backup Service

 - For security purposes, we advise you to create at least one unique user per client.

 The email with instructions that can be enabled upon the creation of a user contains the username, password, and links to the builds for the MSP360 backup software.

 - One user can be associated with an unlimited number of endpoints.

 - You can move an endpoint from one user to another.
 To do that, go to the Remote Management section, find the relevant endpoint, click the gear icon for settings, find “Edit”, and edit the account.
 Note that backups that have already been done won’t be moved to the new user and will remain with the old one.
 You will need to move or delete them manually.

-A company allows you to gather one or several users into one entity and manage it.
-To create a company, go to the tab users, section companies.
-If you manage lots of users, it is convenient to group them into companies to simplify reporting, billing, and license management.
+A company allows you to gather one or several users into one entity and manage them through it.
+To create a company, go to the Organization tab, Companies section.
+If you manage lots of users, it is convenient to group them into companies to simplify reporting, billing and license management.